sshyran/owntracks-gw/manual/OTAP.md

 Only if the device can access the URL for the _jar_ will it actually perform a software upgrade.
 Of course this _jad_ could be generated on-the-fly with a pointer to the location of the _jar_.

 As soon as the Greenwich has performed the upgrade, it will send an HTTP POST to the specified _NotifyURL_.
-This contains something like:
+If the upgrade is interrupted for any reason or the downloaded data is corrupt, the upgrade is revoked, i.e. the device will reboot with the previously running software.
+The POST contains something like:

 ```
 900 Success